Building a REST CRUD app with Golang Revel

 The revel.Controller is the context for a single request and controls

-Let us create Posts controller functions for out code.It should be located on <app_root_directory>/app/controllers
+Let us create Posts controller functions for out code.It should be located on <app_root_directory>/app/controllers .
+We will call it posts.go.

-We need to add “package controller” in the beginning of our code, and by default all controllers should extend a class Controller located on Revel’s library.
+We need to add ‘package controller’ in the beginning of our code, and by default all controllers should extend a class Controller located on Revel’s library.
 The controller name needs to be the same declared on routes file.
 Now we should make a method to render the actions defined in the routes.
 Revel pages can receive as many attributes as you want.

 For our case, let us define controller functions for all our routes: